 With Paul-Ronney joining Los Plantronics in with their revelry, the end was never going to be the end.
 There was no chance of the band leaving the floor, they could only carry on; and they did with a storming version of ‘Black Cactus’, that had Paul-Ronney on harmonica and improvised vocal, turning the stage into a whirling dervish fantasy of ecstasy.
 As the closing songs got closer the audience was ready to riot, ‘Devil with a Blue Dress’ has never sounded better as a possessed audience joined in the chorus.
 The final song of the night was the rip-roaring cover of ‘Shenna is a Punk Rocker’, which gifted the audience one of the best gigs they are ever likely to witness.

 There was not a scowl or dismissive face anywhere in sight as the mariachi celebration was completed.
 Chaos had never tasted so good!
-This was a triumph of social media marketing and its power to cross national borders.
+This was a triumph of enlightened marketing and the power of collective communication crossing national borders.

 As the night continued, I saw smiles and celebration abound in all areas of the venue.
 I received thanks, and praise, as did the bands that had performed.
 I danced badly with my lady, while Paul-Ronney and Deejay Eddie Boyes made up for my bad moves, she loves to dance and these guys can certainly step out in style!
 The band drank and mingled with the punters, and the tunes remained glorious, and as the night moved into the early hours, life had been celebrated and friendships had been formed, all was well in the this pocket of the world.
 The End … for now!!